Romney Marsh: Royal Military Canal

-Martello Towers
+Martello towers

 Martello towers are fortifications that were built by the British Army for coastal defence during the early nineteenth century and the Napoleonic Wars.
 Seventy-four towers were built along the south coast; Tower 1 was at Folkestone, overlooking the harbour, and Tower 74 guarded the beach at Seaford in East Sussex.
 Six were built in pairs in Dymchurch to protect the Romney Marsh sluices from potential invading French forces.
 One of these, Martello Tower No. 24 is closest to its original condition, and has its cannon.
 It is open to the public during the summer months.
 The towers were built between 1805 and 1808, when Napoleon was a threat.

-Sound Mirrors
+Sound mirrors

 Prior to World War II, experiments to detect enemy aircraft with huge concrete acoustic mirrors were conducted at Greatstone.
 The large concrete mirrors were built between 1928 and 1930 as an early warning system in case of approaching German aircraft.

-These experiments had variable success but the technology very quickly became obsolete with the invention of radar.
+While they could detect slow moving aircraft before they were visible, they were less effective as aircraft got faster, and operators struggled to distinguish between aeroplanes and seagoing ships.
+They were superseded by radar technology in 1935, and abandoned in 1939.

-World War II
+Second World War

 Germany's Operation Sea Lion plan included crossing the flat marsh during an invasion across the English Channel.
 The government planned to flood the area to prevent troops and equipment from crossing the area.
 Thousands of concrete pillboxes were built in Kent; 6,500 of the crumbling structures remain standing to this day.
 The ancient Royal Military Canal was well guarded with troops, pillboxes and barbed wire.
 Training was provided in the area for the secret Auxiliary Units, men who would be deployed in case of an invasion.
-Four Advanced Landing Ground airstrips were built on Romney Marsh in 1942, for use by fighters and light bombers; these were used for flights in 1944 against the German Flying bombs.
+Four advanced landing ground airstrips were built on Romney Marsh in 1942, for use by fighters and light bombers; these were used for flights in 1944 against the German flying bombs.

 The miniature Romney, Hythe and Dymchurch Railway was used by the government to run armoured trains during construction of Operation Pluto, known as the Pipe Line Under The Ocean.
 It was to pass under the English Channel, and was intended to supply fuel to the Allied forces that would be involved in Operation Overlord (the 1944 invasion of Normandy).

-Military Training
+Military training

 There are two military establishments on the Marsh: the Hythe and Lydd Ranges.
 The latter has a large danger area marked on maps south of Lydd towards the sea.
 The Metropolitan Police also have a substantial facility just outside Lydd, where a mock urban 'townscape' complete with full-size houses, streets, etc., provides an appropriate environment for counter-terrorism and civil disorder training.